SEIR-7-06/HW-loops-conditionals/README.md

 ---

 ## Setup
-1. *Fork* this repo to your account and then clone it down to your compumter into your `sei/deliverables` directory.
+1. *Fork* this repo to your account and then clone it down to your computer into your `sei/deliverables` directory.

 2. Inside the directory created by the clone, build our file structure (index.html and app.js).
 Put your answers in `app.js`.